CSUN-COMP587-F18/assign1/README.md

 By convention, `upstream` points to the source we forked from.
 You can confirm that this command worked by running `git remote -v` again.

-Note that this step only establishes where to sync from; it doesn't actually perform the syncing.
+Note that this step only establishes where to sync from; it doesn't perform the syncing.
-Moreover, this syncing is not done automatically, nor would you generally want it to be automatic.
-We won't get into how to sync in this assignment, but see [these instructions](https://help.github.com/articles/syncing-a-fork/) if you're curious.
+IF you'd like to learn about synching see [these instructions](https://help.github.com/articles/syncing-a-fork/).
-It's good practice to establish the `upstream` immediately, even if you aren't going to use it immediately, and I want you to get in the habit of doing this.
+It's good practice to establish the `upstream` immediately.

 ### Step 4: Create a New Local Branch ###

 In this step, we'll introduce _branches_, which are an essential `git` feature.
-Branches essentially allow you to split into a sort of parallel universe with respect to your code.
+Branches allow you to split into a sort of parallel universe with respect to your code.
-In one universe (the original universe), your code is completely unchanged.
+In one universe, your code is completely unchanged.
-In another universe (the branched universe), you make changes to your code.
+In another, you make changes to your code.
-From a you-centric standpoint, this allows you to easily switch back and forth between the original and modified code.
+This allows you to easily switch back and forth between the original and modified code.
 You can add features, make changes, fix bugs, etc., all without worried about breaking functionality that's already there.
-After all, if a branch goes completely off the rails and everything breaks, you can always switch back to the original branch, as if nothing changed.

-From a we-centric standpoint, branches allow us to selectively isolate ourselves from each other.
+Branches allow us to selectively isolate ourselves from each other.
-Instead of everyone modifying the same code (involving lots of us stepping on each other's toes), we modify _branches_.
-Ideally, only one or few developers are working on a branch at a time, minimizing the amount of work caused by someone changing something out from under you.
-With this in mind, it's good practice to **always** make changes on a branch, as opposed to the original code.
+It's good practice to **always** make changes on a branch, as opposed to the original code.
-Eventually, you're changes will need to be incorporated into the original code; we'll get to that in a bit.
+Only a few developers should be working on a branch at a time.

-First, let's see what branches you have already.
-Type the following command:
+To see what branches you have type the following command:

 ```console
 git branch